-Any failure to follow the instructions as described, including use of materials or products not provided or recommended by Haemonetics, could result in impaired product function, injury to the user or others, or void applicable product warranties.
+Any failure to follow the instructions as described, including use of materials or products not provided or recommended by Haemonetics, could result in impaired product function, injury to the user or others, or void applicable product warranties where permitted by local laws.
 Haemonetics accepts no responsibility for liability resulting from improper use or maintenance of its products.